-At The Phillips Law Group, our attorneys believe that an injury caused by the negligent actions of another individual puts that individual at fault, thus they should pay for all damages and losses they have caused.
+At the Phillips Law Group, our personal injury attorneys believe that an injury caused by the negligent actions of another individual puts that individual at fault, thus they should pay for all damages and losses they have caused.

 With our main office in Phoenix, we are licensed to serve the entire state of Arizona and beyond.

 Some of the areas locations we serve include: